linux4life798/smart-garage-remote/README.md

 supported.
 There is a nice table that shows compatibility/protocol based on the color of your garage door opener's learn button.

+Checkout [REMOTE_TEARDOWN.md](REMOTE_TEARDOWN.md) for more detail about how we will integrate with this remote.

 [Chamberlain 953EV-P2]: https://www.chamberlain.com/3-button-visor-garage-door-remote/p/G953EV-P2MC
 [953EV-P2 manual]: https://cgi.widen.net/content/uc9vrtoywt/original/114A5043.pdf?u=mcyivk&download=true